Cancel For Any Reason Travel Insurance Explained

 Cancel For Any Reason coverage is just like it sounds — you can cancel your trip for any reason and recover a percentage of your non-refundable trip costs.
 The percentage you will be refunded may vary by insurance company, but it’s usually a reimbursement of 50 to 75% of the total insured trip cost.

-Keep in mind there are several dependencies associated with buying Cancel For Any Reason coverage, including when you buy your policy and how far in advance you decide to cancel your trip prior to departure.
+Keep in mind there are several dependencies associated with buying Cancel For Any Reason coverage, including when you buy your policy and that you must cancel at least 48 hours prior to scheduled departure.
 Read on for more about how and when to buy this kind of coverage.

 Should I buy Cancel For Any Reason Coverage?